rondymesquita/nutshell/README.md

 ## Using Typescript

-For using with Typescript, change intepreter for `ts-node`.
+For usage with Typescript, change intepreter to `ts-node`.
 You should have `ts-node` installed.

 ```ts